 Your baptismal record will be required.

-The next program will begin in January 2020.
-The Confirmation Conversations will take place across several Sundays at noon in St. Joseph's Chapel (Gonzaga).
+The next program will begin on January 26, 2020.
+The Confirmation Conversations will take place across several Sundays at noon in St. Joseph's Chapel (Gonzaga Hall on Upper Campus).

 For more information, please call Campus Ministry at 617-552-3475.